codiga/vscode-plugin/README.md

 [![Code Grade](https://api.codiga.io/project/29693/status/svg)](https://app.codiga.io/public/project/29693/vscode-plugin/dashboard)
 [![Code Quality](https://api.codiga.io/project/29693/score/svg)](https://app.codiga.io/public/project/29693/vscode-plugin/dashboard)

+[Codiga](https://www.codiga.io) is a [Smart Code Snippets](https://www.codiga.io/code-snippets/smart-code-snippets/) manager.
+Create, share, search and use Smart Code Snippets from your IDE.

 ## Quick Start

 Install the extension and type `.` or `/` in your IDE to list all available snippets for your project.
 Accept a snippet using either Enter ↩ or Tab ↹.
 Go through the snippet variables using the Tab key.